 - Nipeaze for men – just because men don’t wear bras doesn’t mean they don’t have to take care of their chest during long runs and marathons.
 Nipple chafing is very common, and a male friend recently expressed how painful it really is.
 You do not want to be caught in this situation, so using something like this product would really help.

-- underwear that doesn’t chafe – If you don’t think this is important, well…you will if you don’t wear the right pair.
-Because wearing the wrong underwear can really screw up a long run, I wrote an entire article with my best recs here.
+- Underwear that doesn’t chafe – If you don’t think this is important, well…you will if you don’t wear the right pair.
+Because wearing the wrong underwear can really screw up a long run, I wrote an entire article with my best recs here (including an option if you’re a woman prone to bladder leaks).

 Warm Weather Race Day Clothing Checklist